roseyume/tails-of-kafka/README.md

 ---

 ## Kafka Setup
-   For the purpose of this workshop, a kafka dashboard application has been provisioned on top of the running Apache Kafka to help explore how parts of kafka are configured together for different scenarios.
+   For the purpose of this workshop, a kafka dashboard application has been provisioned on top of a backend api connected to the kafka brokers and a zookeeper (coordinator between kafka brokers) to allow us to focus on the basics of kafka in different scenarios.
+These parts are spun up inside the Github codespace through a docker-compose.yml file.
 Note that this application is not full fledged and is only intended for learning purposes.
-The application, its parts and the apache kafka servers are spun up inside the Github codespace through the docker-compose.yml file to serve the kafka dashboard that we will be running the workshop from.

    Prerequisite: A github account.
 If you do not have one, sign up in the top right corner.